 - Children 2 years and older should be served low-fat (1%) or nonfat (skim, fat-free) unsweetened pasteurized milk.

-Watch session one of our FREE six-part online training, ABC’s of a Healthy Me.
-Session five overviews the healthy beverage best practice areas for promoting a healthy weight in children 0 to 5 years old in the ECE setting.
+ABC’s of a Healthy Me Session Five: Watch session five of our FREE six-part online training, ABC’s of a Healthy Me.
+Session five reviews the healthy beverage best practice areas for promoting a healthy weight in children 0 to 5 years old in the ECE setting.
 Complete all six sessions to earn 1 continuing education unit.